fewbytes-cookbooks/check_mk/README.md

 ====

 * Create a general purpose minimal nagios cookbook and remove backend_nagios recipe and its attributes from this cookbook.
+* Replace the cluster_service_discovery cookbook with fewbytes-cookbooks/service_discovery or silverware cookbook.
+* Build a proper test suite.

 Configuration variables
 -----------------------